openphacts/BridgeDb_Old/README.txt

 Note that for the maven build to run all tests
 1) The MySQL database must be running and configured as above.
-2) http://localhost:8080/OPS-IMS to be running and include the test data This can be either org.bridgedb.uri.ws.server-*.war or something that extends the the bridgeDB's uri.ws.server.war such as the the IMS's ws.server-*.war
-3) http://localhost:8080/OPS-IMS to be running the war created by the URI webserver Server module.
+2 {Optional}) http://localhost:8080/OPS-IMS to be running the war created by the URI webserver Server module.
    With test data which can be loaded using the class SetupWithTestData in the URI Loader module Maven will skip the client tests if the localhost server is not found.